lhns/mosquitto-go-auth/README.md

 2025-06-20 [lhns](https://github.com/lhns): I forked the repository from [iegomez/mosquitto-go-auth](https://github.com/iegomez/mosquitto-go-auth).
 Thank you [iegomez](https://github.com/iegomez) for creating this project and maintaining it over the years.

-# Mosquitto Go Auth

-Mosquitto Go Auth is an authentication and authorization plugin for the Mosquitto MQTT broker.
-The name is terrible, I know, but it's too late to change it.
-And, you know: naming, cache invalidation, off-by-one errors and whatnot.

 ### Intro